SpaceX Starship prototype rocket explodes on landing after test launch | Technology

 A prototype of SpaceX's Starship rocket exploded during a landing attempt minutes after a high-altitude experimental launch from Boca Chica, Texas, on Tuesday, in a repeat of an accident that destroyed a previous test rocket.
 The Starship SN9 that blew up on its final descent, like the SN8 before it, was a test model of the heavy-lift rocket being developed by billionaire entrepreneur Elon Musk's private space company to carry humans and 100 tons of cargo on future missions to the moon and Mars.

 The trouble came when the Starship, after flipping its nose upward again to begin its landing sequence, tried to reactivate two of its three Raptor thrusters, but one failed to ignite.
-The rocket then fell rapidly to the ground in a roaring ball of flames, smoke and debris - 6 minutes and 26 seconds after launch.
-No injuries were reported.
+The rocket then fell rapidly to the ground, exploding in a roaring ball of flames, smoke and debris - 6 minutes and 26 seconds after launch.
 The Starship SN8, the first prototype to fly in a high-altitude test launch, met a similar fate in December.
+No injuries occurred in either incident.

-He said SpaceX engineers would pore through data collected from the test to determine what went wrong, and "we'll be back with another Starship in the near future."
-There was no immediate comment from Musk, who also heads the electric carmaker Tesla Inc and tweeted early on Tuesday, hours before the test SpaceX launch, that he planned to take a hiatus from Twitter "for a while."
+There was no immediate comment from Musk, who also heads the electric carmaker Tesla Inc. Hours earlier, Musk said on Twitter he planned to stay off the social media platform "for a while."
+The Federal Aviation Administration (FAA) said it would oversee an investigation of Tuesday's landing mishap, as it did following the previous explosion - an inquiry that revealed tensions between Musk and the agency.

+SpaceX conducted December's launch "without demonstrating" that public safety risks posed by "far-field blast overpressure" met the terms of its regulatory permit, according to the FAA.
+But the agency said "corrective actions" the company later took were approved by the FAA and incorporated into Tuesday's launch.
+"We anticipate taking no further enforcement action on the SN8 matter," the agency's statement said.

+Last week, Musk tweeted that the FAA's "space division has a fundamentally broken regulatory structure" and that "humanity will never get to Mars" under its rules.
 The complete Starship rocket, which will stand 394-feet (120 meters) tall when mated with its super-heavy first-stage booster, is the company's next-generation fully reusable launch vehicle - the center of Musk's ambitions to make human space travel more affordable and routine.
-The rocket system is partially funded by NASA and could end up being offered to the U.S. military.

-A first orbital flight of Starship is planned for the end of this year, and Musk has said he intends to fly Japanese billionaire Yusaku Maezawa around the moon and back with the Starship in 2023.
+A first orbital Starship flight is planned for year's end.
+Musk has said he intends to fly Japanese billionaire Yusaku Maezawa around the moon with the Starship in 2023.
+(Reporting and writing by Steve Gorman in Los Angeles; Additional reporting by David Shepardson in Washington; Editing by Bill Berkrot, Rosalba O'Brien and Lincoln Feast.)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)